marcocondrache/marcocondrache.com/content/posts/react-hooks.md

 }
 ```

-This is just a basic wrapper on window's localStorage functions.
-Can we make something more advanced?

-How can we subscribe to re-render everytime the value of a key changes?
+While functional, this hook doesn't leverage React's re-rendering capabilities.
+How can we make it re-render components when specific localStorage values change?

-We can use `Proxy` and some React refs.
+The answer lies in using Proxy and React refs.

-### Implementation

-This is the main idea:
+#### Core idea

-- Keep state outside of render state
+- Maintain state outside of React's render cycle
-- Return a proxy to detect which keys are used
+- Use a proxy to detect which keys are accessed
-- Listen to storage events to detect changes
+- Listen for storage events to identify changes

-What we want to achieve is something like this
+Our goal is to create a hook that allows for elegant usage like this:

 ```tsx
 function ThemeProvider({ children }) {